btemplep/authzee/docs/sdks.md

 Authzee aims to offer SDKs in many languages with similar interfaces.
 Making it easier to switch languages by standardizing SDK patterns, while leaving room for language specific functionality and syntax.

-they aim to offer a flexible and scalable general purpose interface, but they are opinionated in their APIs.
+They aim to offer a flexible and scalable general purpose interface, but they are opinionated in their APIs.
-if this doesn't fit your use case you are free to create your own and
+If this doesn't fit your use case you are free to create your own as long as the core is compliant with the Authzee spec!

 ## Languages